terryg/echo-lake/README.md

 # echo-lake
-twitter bot that echoes content to a tumblr account
+twitter bot that echoes mentions to its timeline